microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you determine that you need to give your container more of your machine's capacity, follow these steps:

-1. Right-click on the Docker task bar item and select **Settings** (**Preferences** on macOS).
+1. Right-click on the Docker task bar item and select **Settings** / **Preferences**.
 2. Go to **Advanced** to increase CPU, Memory, or Swap.
-3. Go to **Disk** to increase the amount of disk Docker is allowed to consume on your machine.
+3. On Mac, go to **Disk** to increase the amount of disk Docker is allowed to consume on your machine.
+On Windows, this is located under Advanced with the other settings.

-Finally, if your container is disk intensive, you should avoid using a volume mount of your local filesystem to store data files (for example database data files) particularly on Windows.
+Finally, if your container is disk intensive, you should avoid using a volume (bind) mount of your local filesystem to store data files (for example database data files) particularly on Windows.
 Update your application's settings to use a folder inside the container instead.
+On Docker Desktop for Mac, [using a cached consistency](#Resolving-disk-performance-issues-with-local-volume-bind-mounts-on-Docker-Desktop-for-Mac) for local filesystem mounts can also improve performance.

 ### Cleaning out unused containers and images